ClassiCube/MCGalaxy-API-Documentation/Drawing/Brush.md

 [TODO sample image]

 Remarks
-- See also [BrushFactory](/Drawing/BrushFactory.md) class that parses player input to create a Brush
+- See also the [BrushFactory](/Drawing/BrushFactory.md) class that parses player input to create a `Brush`

 ## API